neondatabase/website/content/docs/introduction/autoscaling.md

 ### Live migration

 In cases where a Kubernetes node becomes saturated, NeonVM manages the process of [live migrating](/docs/reference/glossary#live-migration) a VM, transferring the VM from one machine to another with minimal interruptions (typically around 100ms).
-Live migration transmits the internal state of the original VM to a new one while the former continues to operate, swiftly transitioning to the new VM once most of the data is copied.
+Live migration transmits the internal state of the original VM to a new one while the former continues to operate, swiftly transitioning to the new VM after most of the data is copied.
 From within the VM, the only indication that a migration occurred might be a temporary performance reduction.
 Importantly, the VM retains its IP address, ensuring that connections are preserved and queries remain uninterrupted.

 The live migration process allows for the proactive reduction of node load by migrating VMs away before reaching capacity.
 Although it is still possible for the node to fill up in the interim, Neon's separation of storage and compute means that VMs typically use minimal disk space, resulting in fast migrations.